Sargon II: Proxy wars and minor conflicts

-Sargon returned to Syria in 717 to defeat an uprising led by Pisiri of Carchemish, who had supported Sargon during Yahu-Bihdu's revolt but was now plotting with Midas to overthrow Assyrian hegemony in the region.
+Sargon returned to Syria in 717 to defeat an uprising led by Pisiri of Carchemish, who had supported Sargon during Yahu-Bihdi's revolt but was now plotting with Midas to overthrow Assyrian hegemony in the region.
 The uprising was defeated and the population of Carchemish was deported and replaced with Assyrians.
 The city and its surrounding lands were turned into an Assyrian province and an Assyrian palace was constructed.
 The conquest might have inspired Sargon to build his own new capital city (Dur-Sharrukin), a project which could be financed with the silver plundered from Carchemish.
 Sargon took so much silver from Carchemish that silver began to replace copper as the currency of the empire.
 Despite Sargon's repeated victories in the west, the Levant was not fully stabilized.

 Sargon established a new trading post near the border of Egypt in 716, staffed it with people deported from various conquered lands and placed it under the local Arab ruler Laban, an Assyrian vassal.
 In later writings, Sargon for unknown reasons falsely claimed that he in this year also subjugated the people of Egypt.
 In actuality, Sargon is recorded to have engaged in diplomacy with Pharaoh Osorkon IV, who gifted Sargon with twelve horses.

 In 716, Sargon campaigned between Urartu and Elam, perhaps part of a strategy to weaken these enemies.
-Passing through Mannea, Sargon attacked Media, probably to establish control there and neutralize the region as a potential threat before confronting either Urartu or Elam.
+Passing through Mannaea, Sargon attacked Media, probably to establish control there and neutralize the region as a potential threat before confronting either Urartu or Elam.
 The local Medes were disunited and posed no serious threat to Assyria.
 After Sargon defeated them and established Assyrian provinces, he let the established local lords continue to rule their respective cities as vassals.
 Supplanting them and integrating the lands further into the imperial bureaucracy would have been costly and time-consuming due to their remoteness.
 As part of this eastern campaign, Sargon defeated some local rebels, including Bag-dati of Uishdish and Bel-sharru-usur of Kisheshim.
-In Mannea, Ullusunu had succeeded in taking the throne from his brother Aza.
+In Mannaea, Ullusunu had succeeded in taking the throne from his brother Aza.
 Instead of deposing Ullusunu and proclaiming a new king, Sargon accepted Ullusunu's submission and endorsed him as king, forgiving his uprising and gaining his allegiance.